 Gel stains are caused by the chemicals in paint reacting with the moisture in the air.
-These types of stains will generally go away after a few days if left untreated, but they can be more difficult to remove than wiping stains since they are made up of solids which require scrubbing.
+These types of stains will generally go away after a few days if left untreated, but they can be more difficult to remove than wiping stains since they are made up of solids that require scrubbing.

-Stains that are hard-to-remove may include rust spots, dried bloodstains, and other similar substances that have a tough surface texture.
+Stains that are hard to remove may include rust spots, dried bloodstains, and other similar substances that have a tough surface texture.
 These types of stains may require special cleaners or methods in order to get them clean.

 Permanent stains may remain even after you have cleaned them and may need professional help to be removed completely.
 These kinds of stains may be due to environmental factors, such as petroleum products or dye residue, and can be very hard to remove without damaging the surface area.

 Wiping stains can usually be cleaned with soap and water while gel stains will require a cleaner specifically designed for removing paint stains.
 Other types of stains, such as rust spots or dried bloodstains, will require different techniques depending on their composition and how stubborn they are

 Wiping a stain is often the first step in getting rid of it, but sometimes this isn’t an option.
 Gel stains are different than other types of stains because they dry quickly and form a protective barrier.

 Gel stains can be difficult to remove with traditional cleaning methods, but fortunately, there are solutions available.
 If you have a gel stain on light-colored clothing, try using a hair dryer to heat up the fabric and break down the stain.